Ballistyxx/blimp-utils/README.md

 ## Usage Examples

-Here's a quick example of how to use the `blimputils` library:
+Here's a quick example of how to use the `blimp-utils` library:

 ```python
 from blimputils import Motor, Accelerometer, Gyroscope, Magnetometer